Did you know we are actively engaged in parts of a sales funnel every time we buy a product? Actually, even before we buy?

 Downsell / Upsell Pages

-To maximize your average customer value, you'll also want to create Downsells and Upsells, which are another way to say complimentary products.
+To maximize your average customer value, you'll also want to create downsells and upsells, another way to say complimentary products.
 These are products of a lower or higher price than the initial offer.
 They will be shown to customers of the initial offer accordingly.

-So, if a sales page visitor doesn't buy, then they might be presented with the downsell through an exit-pop.
-On the other hand, if they buy, they will see an upsell on the next page, before they get access to the product.
+So, if a sales page visitor doesn't buy, they might be presented with the down-sell through an exit pop.
+On the other hand, if they believe, they will see an upsell on the next page before they get access to the product.

 Live or Automated Webinars

-If your offer is higher than a few hundred bucks or is a complex offer, you'll want to sell it through a webinar.
-The webinar needs to be scripted, recorded, edited, and then set up to play so many times throughout the day.
+If your offer is more than a few hundred bucks or is complex, you'll want to sell it through a webinar.
+The webinar must be scripted, recorded, edited, and set up to play throughout the day.

 Product